Board of Directors

 Maury has an Honours BA degree in Psychology from Carleton University, and a Masters of Science degree in Ergonomics from the Loughborough University, UK.

-As well as serving on the Board of Directors as Board Chair, Maury also chairs the Governance Committee and sits on the Ottawa Regional Council and the Finance and Risk Management Committee.
+As well as serving on the Board of Directors, Maury also chairs the Governance Committee and sits on the Ottawa Regional Council and the Finance and Risk Management Committee.

 Sheldon Gunn joined the firm of KPMG LLP in 1993 and was promoted to Partner in 2006 in the Audit Practice.
 Over the last 26 years, he has provided financial statement audit and technical accounting services to a number of large public, private, and not-for-profit organizations.